botsquad/bubble-match/README.md

 Basic words; rules consisting of only alphanumeric characters.

-Matching is done on both the lowercased, normalized version of the word, and on the lemmatization of the word.
+Matching is done on both the lowercased, normalized, accents-removed version of the word, and on the lemmatization of the word.
+The *lemma* of a word is its base version; e.g. for verbs it is the root form (are → be, went → go); for nouns it is the singular form of the word.

-Use a dash (`-`) to match on compound nouns: `was-machine` matches all of `wasmachine`, `was-machine` and `was machine`.
+Some languages (german, dutch, …) have compound nouns, that are often written both with and without spaces or dashes.
+Use a dash (`-`) to match on such compound nouns: the rule `was-machine` matches all of `wasmachine`, `was-machine` and `was machine`.

 ### Literals